Festivals and Events

 The increasingly popular Gnaoua and World Music Festival takes place in the attractive coastal town of Essaouira each year with free public concerts of international music and the best of Morocco's Gnaoua music.

-Held in Tangier this festival showcases world-class jazz performers from around the globe with performances held in a number of hotels across the city.
+showcases world-class jazz performers from around the globe with performances held in a number of hotels across the city.

 Each year in the Dades Valley a festival is held to mark the harvesting of some 700 tonnes of rose petals.
 A Rose Queen is chosen, delicious food is served and local Berber tribes sing, dance and play traditional music.